mspnp/performance-optimization/BusyDatabase/docs/BusyDatabase.md

 ## How to detect the problem

 Symptoms of a busy database in an application include a disproportionate degradation in throughput and response time in business operations that access the database.
+From a management perspective, the runtime costs may be excessive if data store resources are metered and charged (*remember, DTUs with Azure SQL Database*).

 You can perform the following steps to help identify this problem: